mnbnkr/chess-two/README.md

         *   Passing through **Death**: The moving piece loses its Shield.
 If it has no Shield, it is destroyed and removed from the board (the move/attack still completes before the moving piece dies).
     *   **Special Actions:** Life and Death can perform special actions that use up the "Standard Move" AND the "Special Move" slot for the current turn (so the move can't be performed if BOTH moves are not available).
         *   **Life's Heal:** Can grant a Shield to an adjacent, friendly or foe piece on a diagonal light square (if the piece doesn't have one).
 This action also makes the piece immune to any damage for 1 turn.
-        *   **Death's Kill:** Can destroy any piece (friend or foe) on an adjacent diagonal dark square - it can only do so by moving onto that square. **Condition:** This is only possible if the target piece is *not* "protected" by one of its allies on a square adjacent (horizontally or vertically (same as light-colored squares)) to it.
+        *   **Death's Kill:** Can destroy any piece (friend or foe) on an adjacent diagonal dark square - it can only do so by moving onto that square. **Condition:** This is only possible if the target piece does not have one of its allies on a square adjacent (horizontally or vertically (same as light-colored squares)) to it.

 #### **4. Attack, Shield & Resting Mechanic**